alttpo/bsnes-as/angelscript.md

 NOTE: Always refer to [script-interface.cpp](bsnes/sfc/interface/script-interface.cpp) for the latest definitions of script functions.

 The SNES system is frozen during script execution and clock cycles are not advanced until the invoked script function returns.

 bsnes can bind to these optional functions defined by scripts:

   * `void init()` - called once immediately after script loaded or reloaded
-  * `void pre_frame()` - called after the last frame is swapped to the display
+  * `void pre_frame()` - called at scanline 0 before rendering the current frame starts
   * `void post_frame()` - called after a frame is rendered by the PPU but before it is swapped to the display

-No other functions than these are called by the emulator so you must use these to control your script behavior.

-In `void init()` you'll want to initialize any state for your script or set properties on the emulator.

-In `void pre_frame()` you will want to read (or write) memory values and store them in your script variables. **Do not** call frame drawing functions in this method as the frame has already been copied to the display and its contents cleared.

-In `void post_frame()` you may draw on top of the rendered frame using the `ppu::frame` object.

-`void pre_frame()` and `void post_frame()` are split to avoid a 1-frame latency for drawing.

 Global Functions
 ----------------

   * `void message(const string &in msg)` - show a message on emulator status bar, like a notification
-  * `string &fmtHex(uint64 value, int precision = 0)` - formats a `uint64` in hexadecimal using `precision` number of digits
+  * `string &fmtHex(uint64 value, int precision = 0)` - formats a `uint64` in hexadecimal using `precision` number of
+  digits
-  * `string &fmtBinary(uint64 value, int precision = 0)` - formats a `uint64` in binary using `precision` number of digits
+  * `string &fmtBinary(uint64 value, int precision = 0)` - formats a `uint64` in binary using `precision` number of
+  digits
   * `string &fmtInt(int64 value)` - formats a `int64` as a string
   * `string &fmtUint(uint64 value)` - formats a `uint64` as a string